Position/Status

 - The Association of Mathematics Education Teachers

-- Member of the Royal Society Primary Mathematics Contact Group
+- Member of the Royal Society Primary Mathematics Expert Group

 Profile

-I am a University Associate Professor in mathematics education.
+I am a University Associate Professor in Mathematics Education.
 I draw on sociological perspectives to understand teachers’ and learners’ practices, identities and subjectivities in particular by addressing power relations and the work of Michel Foucault.
-I started my career as a computer analyst/programmer before becoming a primary teacher in London then moved into higher education as a teacher educator at the University of Roehampton prior to my current position at Cambridge University.
-My main teaching commitments are the primary PGCE, Masters in Mathematics Education and Primary Education as well as doctoral supervision.
+I started my career as a computer analyst/programmer before becoming a primary teacher in London then moved into higher education as a teacher educator at the University of Roehampton prior to my current position at the University of Cambridge.
+My main teaching commitments are the Primary PGCE Mathematics, Masters in Mathematics Education and Primary Education as well as doctoral supervision.

 Academic Area/Links